-Unfortunately, many buildings (our data are mainly from Britain, but this applies worldwide) are Type C, that is, barely coping with the consequences of technology-driven complexity, usually without adequate management resources to do it.
+Unfortunately, many buildings (our data are mainly from Britain, but this applies worldwide) are Type C, that is barely coping with the consequences of technology-driven complexity, usually without adequate management resources to do it.

-Unmanageable complexity is the commonest source of difficulty.
-Often systems are sold as 'flexible' and 'fit-and-forget'; by implication seeming to require no extra inputs.
+Unmanageable complexity is the commonest bugbear.
+Often systems are sold as "flexible"

+and "fit-and-forget", by implication, seemingly requiring no extra inputs.
 In reality, management resources are limited.
-Supposedly flexible systems can become obstacles to adaptability; for example, where 'flexible' servicing systems are so congested and pervasive that it is difficult to alter them or insert additions without major surgery.
+Supposedly flexible systems can become obstacles to adaptability, for example, where "flexible" servicing systems are so congested and pervasive that it is difficult to alter them or insert additions without major surgery.